Certificate IV in Professional Writing and Editing

 ***Retained Course Items are purchased by the student once prior to commencing.
 The course items bought by the student become the property of the student.
 Such items retain a generic application for other purposes outside the student's course of study (e.g. textbooks).

 The student tuition & material fees as published are subject to change given individual circumstances at enrolment.
-Fees listed are for 2018 and may increase annually over the duration of delivery.
+Fees listed are for 2019 and may increase annually over the duration of delivery.
+Advertised start dates and delivery locations are subject to viable student numbers.
 For more information please contact our Course Advisors on 1300 BOX HILL.

 February and July